moses1252/Kings-Corners/README.md

 --log

+--2-7-2023
+Project is more
+Taking turns now works, piles are now properly updated when a player adds a card.
+Merge Pile does not work yet.functional

 --2-6-2023
 Major Update to Game Class
 Turn taking is now functional between players.
 Removed unnecessary methods, added more comments for more readable code, organized methods.